 Students are assigned to an advisor based on their academic goals.
 Advisors assist students with all aspects of their academics, to include, but not limited to, major and course selection, TSI and developmental needs, interventions and early alerts, degree plans and graduation paperwork, and university transfer options.

-Please refer to the Advising website for more information.
+Please refer to Pathways Advising for more information.

 Personal/Social adjustment counseling is provided on a confidential basis regarding issues of life adjustments which many college students experience.

 Students eligible for federal VA education, Texas Hazlewood and State VA benefits should contact the Veteran Coordinator in the Veterans Resource Center located in Room 131 of the Scharbauer Student Center.

 The Green Zone is a project on campus that identifies a safe zone for our veteran students who may need to vacate their classroom or other campus areas to get to a safe surrounding when they are feeling anxious or in need of assistance.
 Green Zone stickers are located in the offices of participating faculty and staff.